Bonnie Springs Ranch Has Closed. The ranch was sold to a developer for $25M. Plans call for homes and a motel to be built on the property.

-Bonnie Springs Ranch started out as a stopover for the wagon trains traveling the Old Spanish Trail to California.
+If you are visiting Las Vegas with kids and wondering where to take them, Bonnie Springs Ranch is defiantly worth checking out.
+Bonnie Springs Ranch started as a stopover for wagon trains traveling the Old Spanish Trail to California.
 Since the 1950s, the ranch has been used as a roadside tourist attraction.

-Activities at the ranch include horseback riding, a very nice train ride, weekend cowboy shows and the Bonnie Springs Petting Zoo.
+Activities at the ranch include horseback riding, a very nice train ride, weekend cowboy shows, and the Bonnie Springs Petting Zoo.

-The old west building at the ranch includes a saloon, which offers small drinks and snacks, a small schoolhouse, an opera house where western theme performances and a wax museum western artifacts.
+Western theme shows, usually on weekends, re-enact gunfights, hangings, and bank robberies.
+The old west building at the ranch includes a saloon, which offers small drinks and snacks, a small schoolhouse, an opera house where western theme performances, and a wax museum of western artifacts.

+Bonnie Springs Ranch also has a small motel and a chapel for folks that want to get hitched in an old west town.
 Bonnie Springs Ranch is one of the best places to get on a horse and see the red rock canyon.
 They have a large stable area where they offer guided horseback trail rides and pony rides for kids.

-Horse rental rates are reasonable with the one hour guided trail ride of Red Rock Canyon being the most popular trip.
+Horse rental rates are reasonable, with the one-hour guided trail ride of Red Rock Canyon being the most popular trip.

 Dining at Bonnie Springs Ranch

-Bonnie Springs Old Nevada 1 Gunfighter Lane Blue Diamond, Nevada 89004 702-875-4191.
+Bonnie Springs Old Nevada 1 Gunfighter Lane Blue Diamond, Nevada 89004.